 The Atomic Backland UL 78 is an outlier product.
 It sits way outside the main pack, on the lightweight end.
-Outside the other end of the pack are heavy skis that are likely high on your list, while this end of the bell curve goes unnoticed.
-We think that dedicated ski tourers should be considering skis in this general category.
-Super light tools for high-volume, rowdy missions.
+Just as far outside the other end of the pack are heavy skis that are likely high on your list, while this end of the bell curve goes unnoticed.
+We think that dedicated ski tourers should be considering skis in this general category; super light tools for high-volume, rowdy missions.

 Atomic Backland UL 78 Review

 Cons: Slow downhill skiing, tough times in tough snow

 Compare to Similar Products